How to Build a Custom Website with Claude GitHub Vercel and Squarespace

 A complete step by step guide to building and deploying your own website from scratch using AI.
 No coding experience required.

-Before you begin: This guide assumes you are using a Mac computer with Google Chrome.
-You will also need access to a paid Claude account to use Claude Code and Claude Cowork.
+Before you begin: Mac, Google Chrome, and a paid Claude account for Claude Code and Cowork.

 Estimated Time: About 45 minutes

-Head over to Squarespace Domains and purchase the domain you want.
+Head to Squarespace Domains and buy the name you want.

 brew install gh